 All of the rooms are private and have their own bed(s) and bathroom.

 Room sizes vary but six occupants is typically the maximum permitted.
-Note that rooms are assigned based on availability, and not all rooms will accomodate six people over night.

 To stay at a Ronald McDonald House, a family must be referred by a hospital social worker/case manager.
 To find who is assigned to the patient, please contact the hospital directly.
 They will contact us if the family qualifies.